Master Nonverbal Communication: Top 10 Types

 10. Appearance

 As a form of nonverbal communication, appearance is one that we can have more control over than other forms.
 Obviously, some aspects of our appearance we can’t control.
-But what we wear and how we present ourselves is, generally speaking, choices that we make.
+But what we wear and how we present ourselves are choices that we make.
 Research has even shown that different clothing colors can evoke different moods.
 That’s why experts suggest that job seekers and employees looking for a promotion dress carefully and intentionally for interviews and at work.

 Nonverbal communication figures strongly into our daily lives.
 Nonverbal communication happens whether we want it to or not.
 Developing an awareness for nonverbal cues goes a long way towards understanding what the person across from you is actually feeling.

-If you’re looking for more tips to advance in your career, check out our career advice blog at ZipJob.com.
+Is your resume communicating what you want it to convey to prospective employers?
+Why not submit it for a free resume review to find out?
+And, if you’re looking for more tips to advance in your career, check out our career advice blog at ZipJob.com.

 Recommended reading: